fall inside a hole

 25% speed

 The base of the dumper and corral has a curved lip that engages with the log car tipper and tilts it over.
 The molding for the base still includes molding features for where the roof over the dropoff was installed on some other releases of this accessory.
 A three-piece fence holds tipped logs in.
 One of the side pieces as well as the rear piece of the fence in my set are missing the connecting joint.
 The rear section slots down into the side pieces which sit inside the base.
-At some point I will 3D model these pieces and 3D print some replicas (and make the files available here).
+The second set I found has a more complete although still partially cracked fence.
+Apparently, these fence pieces were also manufactured in the USA.

 The log loader and unloader together create a cycle where the train picks up and drops off the log loads, as shown here on the smaller rectangular layout shown on the cover of the box.
 Two logs seems a little too few to make this fun for more than a few laps, I think one or two additional logs would make the set more fun.